Onebeld/OlibKey/README.md

-# Olib Password Manager
+# OlibKey
 ![](https://github.com/MagnificentEagle/OlibPasswordManager/blob/master/forRepository/Logo.png)

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/MagnificentEagle/OlibPasswordManager) ![GitHub](https://img.shields.io/github/license/MagnificentEagle/OlibPasswordManager)

-Olib Password Manager is free software that allows you to store passwords, notes, documents and other important personal data on your computer.
+OlibKey is free software that allows you to store passwords, notes, documents and other important personal data on your computer.
 Powered by Microsoft .NET Core 3.1 WPF.

 For feedback and the latest news, use the links below: